Leicester Hate Crime Project

 Welcome to the Leicester Hate Crime Project

 This website has been designed so that you can interact with the project on many different levels.
-Using the panel of tabs, you can find all the information you need about the project, the research team and how you can get involved in the study.
+Using the panel of tabs, you can find all the information you need about the project, the research team and our findings.